MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-custom-page-layout.md

 ## Step 1: Create a web template and write the Liquid template code

 First, we'll create our web template and write the Liquid template code.
 We're likely to reuse some common elements of this template in future templates.
-So, we'll create a common base template that we'll then extend with our specific template.
-Our base template will provide breadcrumb links and our page title/header, as well as define our two-column layout.
+So, we'll create a common base template that we'll extend with our specific template.
+Our base template will provide breadcrumb links, our page title/header, and define our two-column layout.

 1. Go to [Power Pages](https://make.powerpages.microsoft.com/).